sebestyengyoergy/jobwizard/docs/widget.md

 # Widget

 With the Jobboard Widget you can integrate the Jobwizard into your own homepage.
 All you have to do is load a Javascript and set an HTML tag.
+The widget loads job ads via the [Yawik API](https://api.yawik.org/documentation) and renders a table.

-Exymple
+Example

 ``` html
 <link rel="stylesheet" href="https://yawik.gitlab.io/jobboard-widget/yawik-job-list.css"/>